 Academic Language-Based Learning Program:

 This structured, academic language-based program is available at both the Delaney and Roderick Elementary Schools.
-It provides intensive, specially designed instruction that is individualized based on student needs, whose placement is typically partial inclusion.
+It provides intensive, specially designed instruction that is individualized based on student needs.
 Pacing and presentation of the instruction, curriculum materials, and approaches are highly specialized to meet the needs of students with more significant academic delays and language-based learning disabilities.
+Students in this program may also demonstrate additional challenges with attention and organization.
 In addition to providing academic instruction, the development of a positive attitude, self-esteem, and self-confidence are important goals for each student.
 Providing students with opportunities for success academically, socially, and emotionally are all essential components of this program.
 Students are recommended for an academic language-based program by their IEP Teams, and may also receive related services if identified in their IEPs.
 The special educators and therapists collaborate regularly and provide integrated services whenever possible.

 Massachusetts DESE approved educational collaborative schools and private special education schools are available to students with special needs as determined necessary by students' IEP Teams.